Pakistan's top court to rule on call for appeal against Asia Bibi - Journal du Cameroun

-The fate of a Christian woman enmeshed in a years-long blasphemy row could finally be decided Tuesday, when Pakistan’s Supreme Court will decide whether to allow an appeal against its decision to acquit Asia Bibi.
+The Islamist group leading protests against Asia Bibi, a Christian woman enmeshed in a years-long blasphemy row, told its members to be on alert Tuesday as Pakistan’s Supreme Court was set to announce whether it will allow an appeal against its decision to acquit her.

-Judges — including Pakistan’s new chief justice — are expected to toss out the petition against their decision last October to free Bibi from death row, where she had spent eight years waiting to be executed.
+Judges — including Pakistan’s new chief justice — are expected to toss out the petition against their decision last October to free Bibi from death row, where she languished for eight years.

-If they do, it could lift the last legal hurdle between her and a possible deal for asylum abroad.
+If they do, it could lift the last legal hurdle between her and a possible deal for asylum abroad, with speculation rampant she could go to a European or North American country.

+The Tehreek-e-Labaik Pakistan (TLP) party, which led violent protests demanding Bibi’s execution after her acquittal, called for its members to be ready for action in a message sent to journalists.

+But most of its leaders remain in detention after a government crackdown, and few protesters could be seen at the court in Islamabad, where security appeared as normal.

 Bibi was sentenced to death in 2010 in what swiftly became Pakistan’s most infamous blasphemy case.